MicrosoftDocs/Azure-Maya-Mystery-Challenge-1/README.md

 ![ASWA Screenshot](ASWA_screenshot2.png)

-4. Watch your GitHub Actions for the build to complete, and enjoy the chat!
-You will learn the name of the first mysterious blue glyph; return to the Azure Maya Mystery game and input it in the box to continue!
+4. Watch your GitHub Actions for the build to complete, and enjoy the chat in the URL provided by Azure Static Web Apps!

+🌈You will learn the name of the first mysterious blue glyph; return to the Azure Maya Mystery game and input it in the box to continue!🌈